Robomarti/Tiralabra/documentation/Project specification.md

 The topic of the project is dungeon generation.
 I will use python to generate dungeon layouts with a multi-step process.

 I will generate the initial 2d dungeon layouts with random selection of cells.
 Then I will start reforming the map using random room placement algorithm.
 I will try to use it so that it only leaves unconnected rooms.
 During or after that I will mark every unconnected cave / room maybe by simply going over every pixel.
-Then I will connect unconnected rooms with the Bresenham's line algorithm or the Delaunay triangulation and modified Depth-first search to find the longest path between rooms.
+Then I will connect unconnected rooms with the Delaunay triangulation and modified Depth-first search to find the longest path between rooms.
 I might also color the different rooms with different colors with flood fill.
 I will then use a modified Depth-first search to find the longest path between a starting room and the furthest room and mark them as the start / end rooms.